Sandra K. Masur Senior Leadership Award

 How to Apply

-APPLICATION REQUIREMENTS Applications are closed for 2022.
-Award winners will be announced on September 1, 2022.
-If you are nominating another person please obtain all required documentation from the candidate prior to proceeding.
+APPLICATION REQUIREMENTS: If you are nominating another person please obtain all required documentation from the candidate prior to proceeding.

-- A narrative statement of no more than 2 pages that addresses how the candidate’s, achievements have contributed to the advancement of at least 3 of the 5 core elements of the ASCB mission statement, with one of the elements addressing the nature of this award.
+- A narrative statement of no more than 2 pages that addresses how the candidate’s achievements have contributed to the advancement of at least 3 of the 5 core elements of the ASCB mission statement, with one of the elements addressing the nature of this award.
+The statement should be written by the candidate.

 Award Winners